Sixteen suites above the Dam, in the former headquarters of the Bank of the Netherlands, where Dutch luxury is conjugated in the singular.

 Who we recommend it to

-We recommend TwentySeven to couples seeking a confidential address for an anniversary or marriage proposal, far from the mass canal tourism.
-It's a hotel for travellers who prioritise bespoke service and are willing to pay for just sixteen suites.
-Fans of Dutch banking architecture and starred gastronomy will be satisfied here, but families with children will probably seek more space elsewhere.
+We recommend TwentySeven to couples seeking a confidential address for an anniversary or marriage proposal, far from the mass tourism of the canals.
+It is a hotel for travellers who prioritise bespoke service and are willing to pay for sixteen suites only.
+Fans of Dutch banking architecture and starred gastronomy will find their account here, but families with children will probably seek more space elsewhere.

 The building